google/trillian-website/content/application/add-tamper-checking-to-a-package-manager.md

 To implement this you need to build two components:

 1. **Hash database** (Trillian personality).
 This exposes the API used by the package manager, and builds on Trilian's verifiable log data structure.
 Roughly, the API endpoints would be:
-    * `/lookup/{package-name}-{version}` - returns the checksum of the package file along with a record number and signed tree head.
+    * `/lookup/{package-name}-{version}` - returns the hash value of the package file along with a record number and signed tree head.
     * `/consistency-proof` - returns data required to verify that a previously-stored signed tree head exists in a later tree.
 This verifies that the log hasn't been tampered with since you last accessed it.

 2. **Verify component** in the package manager.
 This component:
-    * Queries the checksum server's API for the package version.
+    * Queries the hash database's API for the package version.
-    * Compares the checksum of the downloaded file and the checksum returned by the hash database.
+    * Compares the calculated hash value of the downloaded file and the hash value returned by the hash database.
-    * Verifies the checksum server's verifiable log and stores a local cache of all signed tree heads it encounters.
+    * Verifies the hash database's verifiable log and stores a local cache of all signed tree heads it encounters.
     * Carries out consistency proofs for new tree heads.

 ## How to further strengthen